School of Business and Justice Studies

 - M.B.A.
 Professional Accountancy

-In addition, the School oversees a number of important co-curricular activities at the College.
+In addition, the School of Business and Justice Studies oversees a number of important co-curricular activities at the University.
 This includes:

 Management Invited Lecture Series

 Alpha Phi Sigma - The National Criminal Justice Honor Society